ThatCoolCoder/spall/README.md

 - Prioritise direct route matches compared to parameter matches.
 Eg we can have a page `/users/me/` and a page `/users/{userId}` and if both match the first one is picked.
     - Can create a system of specificity that also works for wildcards.
     - Perhaps should treat wildcards and parameters in the same way
-- Add support for types in route parameters is - currently it's all strings and you'll have to convert them yourself
+- Add support for types in route parameters - currently it's all strings and you'll have to convert them yourself
     - This would likely be easier in typescript with generics
 - Support for comments in HTML parser
     - Should they be included in the final markup?
 Let's add a compilation option for that, by default it will be no.